mwerle/KipDockingPorts/README.md

 About:
 ======

-The Kip Docking Ports mod is a set of specialised docking ports for Kerbal Space Program.
+The *Kip Docking Ports* mod is a set of specialised docking ports for *Kerbal Space Program*.

-This mod is a combined re-release of two mods originally created by Captain Kipard : Non-Androgynous Docking Ports and Univesral Docking Ports.
+This mod is a combined re-release of two mods originally created by **Captain Kipard** : *Non-Androgynous Docking Ports* and *Universal Docking Ports*.

 The Non-Androgynous Docking Ports are a matching set of gendered docking ports for the 1.25m stack.
 The Universal Docking Ports are aimed at orbital construction tugs and each allows docking to several different docking port sizes.